JBoss.orgCommunity Documentation

 Enrich the domain POJO's (solution, entities and problem facts) with JAXB annotations to serialize them to/from XML or JSON.

-jar to take advantage of these extra
+Add a dependency to the optaplanner-persistence-jaxb jar to take advantage of these extra

 integration features:

-is marshalled to XML or JSON by the default JAXB configuration, it's
+When a Score is marshalled to XML or JSON by the default JAXB configuration, it's

 corrupted.
-To fix that, configure the appropriate ScoreJaxbXmlAdapter
+To fix that, configure the appropriate ScoreJaxbXmlAdapter:

 @PlanningSolution